Don't forget about us: Irma's desperate Caribbean survivors

 Maykel Galindo runs a bed and breakfast in Havana, where seven people died as a result of building collapses.

-Galindo told CNN that most of his guests for the coming weeks have canceled their visits due to the storm.
+Galindo said most of his guests for the coming weeks have canceled their visits due to the storm.

-"Don't cancel," he says.
+"Don't cancel," he said.
 "Our emerging private sector really needs the support to grow."

 Telecommunications on the island have been poor due to the storm, he said, and when CNN attempted to call him the line dropped several times.

 On the other end of the island, US military staff and their families also avoided the worst of the storm.
 Danielle Nicole Debano, who lives at the Guantanamo Bay Naval Base, posted video on Friday evening of thunder and lightning as Irma neared.
-"Everyone here at GTMO is safe and sound, and Irma has been kind to us compared to others in her path," she told CNN by text.
+"Everyone here at GTMO is safe and sound, and Irma has been kind to us compared to others in her path," she said by text.